 In other words, proper paraphrasing shows that you are familiar with the ideas in your field, and it enables you to support your own research with in-text citations.

 Knowing when to paraphrase or quote strengthens your research presentation and arguments.
 Asking for paraphrasing help before you accidentally plagiarize shows that you understand the value of academic integrity.

 If you need help, you might consider an editing and proofreading service, such as Scribendi.
 While our editors cannot paraphrase your sources for you, they can check whether you've cited your sources correctly according to your target style guide via our Academic Editing service.

-Even if you need more than just paraphrase citation checks, our editors can help you decide whether that direct quote is stronger as a paraphrase, and vice versa.
-Editors cannot paraphrase for you, but they can help you learn how to paraphrase a quote correctly.
+Even if you need more than just paraphrase citation checks, our editors can help you decide whether a direct quote is stronger as a paraphrase, and vice versa.
+Editors cannot paraphrase quotes for you, but they can help you learn how to paraphrase a quote correctly.

 About the Author